MicrosoftDocs/cpp-docs/docs/parallel/concrt/how-to-use-exception-handling-to-break-from-a-parallel-loop.md

 [!code-cpp[concrt-task-tree-search#3](../../parallel/concrt/codesnippet/cpp/how-to-use-exception-handling-to-break-from-a-parallel-loop_3.cpp)]

-## Example: Create and search a tree object
+## Example: Create and search a tree in parallel

 The following example creates a `tree` object and searches it for several values in parallel.
 The `build_tree` function is shown later in this topic.